 In the bedroom: Athletic Bedroomer.
 You are extremely observant and in the moment as a sexual partner.
 You are capable of experiencing sex without love and you do not generally feel remorse afterwards.
 Although you are capable of separating sex and love, you do enjoy feeling deeply connected to your partner.
 When you care about someone you can be extremely giving and enthusiastic.
 You are an athletic and exciting partner in the bedroom.

 Dalliance or not?
 Fun and frisky and they crave attention and sensory stimulation.
 They are usually very friendly and open to everyone and many potentially romantic relationships form naturally from this.
+They like the idea of more love, more connections, more intimacy and more relationships along with the Persuader, Promoter and Appraiser.
 Sometimes the lines can get blurred for them and they may find themselves having crossed a line they did not intend to cross. e.g. Bill Clinton.
 Top 5 Rank = 4.

 What sort of kitchen: The Classic Glam Kitchen.
 You are confident, charming, and enthusiastic about life.
 Not every person can pull off a crystal chandelier in the kitchen, but you cannot think of anything more glorious.
 You love metallics, ornaments and marble bench tops and dream of owning a French La Cornue stove at $47,000.